 The place is important in demonstrating the principal characteristics of a particular class or classes of cultural places as a fine example of a set of early twentieth century manufacturing warehouses progressively built over several years but maintaining a standard design.

 Aesthetic

 CRITERION E

 The place is important because of its aesthetic significance

-as early twentieth century substantial brick factory buildings that maintain a consistency that make an important contribution to the streetscape of Barry Parade
+as a set of early twentieth century substantial brick factory buildings that maintain a consistency that makes an important contribution to the streetscape of Barry Parade.